Everyone notices I’m hearing better, but no one notices my hearing aid.

-Hearing aids improve the hearing and speech comprehension of people who have hearing loss that results from damage to the tiny sensory cells in the inner ear, called hair cells.
-This is called sensorineural hearing loss.
-The hair cell damage can occur as a result of heredity, disease, aging, loud noise history, or even certain medicines.
+Hearing aids are primarily useful for improving the hearing and speech comprehension of people who have hearing loss that results from damage to the small sensory cells in the inner ear, called hair cells.
+This type of hearing loss is called sensorineural hearing loss.
+The damage can occur as a result of disease, aging, injury from noise, or certain medicines.

 If you think you might have hearing loss and could benefit from hearing aids, call us directly and schedule a no-obligation appointment with one of our hearing professionals.